SURIYALAKSHMI29/Grocery-Store-Management-System/README.md

 For detailed information, refer to the SQL script in the database folder or refer the ER diagram provided.

 ## License
-© 2024 Suriya Lakshmi M. All rights reserved.
+© 2024 Suriya Lakshmi M & Harsha Vardhini K. All rights reserved.

 Permission is granted to use this software for **personal, non-commercial** purposes only.
-Redistribution, modification, or commercial use of this software is prohibited without prior approval from the author.
+Redistribution, modification, or commercial use of this software is prohibited without prior approval from the authors.

-For commercial inquiries, please contact: suriyalakshmi413@gmail.com.
+For commercial inquiries, please contact:
+- Suriya Lakshmi M: suriyalakshmi413@gmail.com
+- Harsha Vardhini K: harshavardhini1122@gmail.com

 **Thank you for using the Grocery Store Management System!
 If you have any questions or feedback, feel free to open an issue or contact.**